 Where birds' eyesight really excels is in the perception of motion and detail.
 Birds can see small motions or tiny details 2-3 times better than humans, which can help them find food more easily, or see the stealthy approach of a predator.
-In many birds, the eyes are positioned further apart on the head, giving them a wider field of view.
-Birds with eyes on the sides of their head, such as most songbirds, can nearly see directly behind themselves, which can be useful for detecting predators.
+In many birds, the eyes are positioned further apart on the head, giving them a wider field of view than humans.

 Birds hear a smaller frequency range than humans, but they have much more acute sound recognition skills.
 Birds are especially sensitive to pitch, tone and rhythm changes and use those variations to recognize other individual birds, even in a noisy flock.
 Birds also use different sounds, songs and calls in different situations.
 Recognizing the different noises is essential to determine if a call is warning of a predator, advertising a territorial claim or offering to share food.
 Many birders study those calls and birding by ear can be useful for not only identifying birds, but also understanding their behavior.

-Birds have fewer nerves in their legs and feet, which makes them less sensitive to extreme cold and allows them to perch or stand on icy surfaces.
+Birds have fewer nerves in their legs and feet, which makes them less sensitive to extreme cold and allows them to perch or stand on icy or hot surfaces without difficulty.
 Some birds have extremely sensitive touch receptors in their bills, which allows them to easily feed when probing through mud, water or other materials.
 This is particularly prominent in shorebirds and wading birds with long, specialized bills.